Dynamic mode decomposition for detecting oscillatory transient activity via sparsity and smoothness regularization: Numerical Experiment

-As an example, we discuss the result in Sec.~\ref{Sec:NumericalExperiment} from a frequency perspective.
-Figure~\ref{Fig:FrequencyStructure} shows the spectrum of the coefficient of each DMD mode in Fig.~\ref{Fig:TemporalStructure}, where the Fourier transform is applied to the signal $s_{jm} = z_{jm}e^{i\omega_{j}m}$.
-In each figure, the dashed line represents the frequency $\omega_{j}$ and the colored lines show the spectra for different values of $\alpha_{1}$.
-It can be seen that the spectral peaks are concentrated around the eigenfrequencies $\{ \omega_j \}$ extracted by DMD.
-This indicates that the smoothness constraint localizes the frequency components of the temporal evolution of each DMD mode, allowing physically interpretable IMF-like signals to be extracted as discussed in Sec.~\ref{Sec:FrequencyPerspective}.
+We can also discuss the results from a frequency perspective.
+Figure~\ref{Fig:FrequencyStructure} shows the power spectra of the coefficients $s_{jm} = z_{jm}e^{i\omega_j m}$ of each DMD mode, plotted against the continuous-time frequency $\Omega = \omega/\Delta t$.
+In each panel, the magenta vertical line represents the eigenfrequency $\Omega_j$, and the blue, orange, and green lines correspond to $\alpha_2 = 0.0$, $4.0$, and $8.0$, respectively (with $\alpha_1 = 0.10$ fixed throughout).
+Without the smoothness constraint ($\alpha_2 = 0$, blue), the spectra are broad, indicating that the extracted coefficient signals contain large high-frequency fluctuations and lack spectral compactness.
+For $\alpha_2 = 8.0$ (green), the spectrum is sharply localized at $\Omega_j$, producing IMF-like coefficients.
+This indicates that the smoothness constraint localizes the frequency components of the temporal evolution of each DMD mode, allowing physically interpretable IMF-like signals to be extracted.

+The primary purpose of the proposed method is not simply to minimize the reconstruction error but to identify the small set of transiently active modes that provide an interpretable representation of the dynamics, i.e., modes whose coefficients can be regarded as simple pure tones.
+As shown in Fig~\ref{Fig:Diagram}, the mode activation diagram achieve this objective even when reconstruction error is relatively high.